hinamakhija-eGov/business-services/billing/LOCALSETUP.md

 # Local Setup

-To setup the billing-service in your local system, clone the git repo(https://github.com/egovernments/business-services).
+To setup the billing in your local system, clone the git repo(https://github.com/egovernments/business-services).

 ## Dependencies